Murphy Defeats McMahon to Win Conn. Senate Seat

 Democratic Rep. Chris Murphy succeeds the retiring Sen. Joe Lieberman

-Democratic Rep. Chris Murphy is the projected winner against Republican Linda McMahon in Connecticut's U.S. Senate race, according to NBC News.
-The tight race was inundated with $10 million in independent expenditures.
-McMahon speaks to supporters in a concession speech here.
+Rep. Chris Murphy speaks after being projected the winner against Republican Linda McMahon in Connecticut's U.S. Senate race, according to NBC News.

 Democratic Rep. Chris Murphy says his U.S. Senate win over Republican Linda McMahon proves that what matters is the measure of ideas and not the measure of one's wallet.

 Murphy spoke to supporters at a Hartford hotel Tuesday night shortly after McMahon conceded the race, which marked her second Senate loss in two years.